Who are We?

 Siôn Gough Hughes

-Rev. Siôn Gough Hughes is our most senior co-ministers.
+Rev. Siôn Gough Hughes is our most senior co-minister.
 He’s been at the MWC since 2000 and has overseen a period of great change in the history of the church.
 He is the one responsible for the digital ministry of the church as well as leading services (in English and Welsh), Bible Studies and pastoral care.
 He has a passion for community and feels that community (virtual or real) is where the Church’s work should be.

 Board of Elders